-1960s ADELAIDE AIRPORT VISITORSAdelaide-West Beach Airport was a quiet domestic airport in the 1960s, with only occasional visits by international aircraft.
+1960s ADELAIDE AIRPORT VISITORSAdelaide (West Beach) Airport handled domestic airlines in the 1960s, with only occasional visits by international aircraft.

 1963 the Cunard Steamship Co sold its shareholding in Cunard Eagle

-Airways and the airline was renamed British Eagle International.
+Airways and the airline re-formed as British Eagle International.

 in 1963 Cunard Eagle began using its growing fleet of Bristol

-DC-6s had been replaced by Britannias on all services to Adelaide.
-The hapless British security guard in the van was briefed to
+been replaced by Britannias on all services to Adelaide.
+The WOOMER COURIER continued to 1975, later with Monarch Britannias.

 30 November 1962.
 It had been donated to the Airforce Association in Perth, Western Australia and was being ferried from its